Sterilization of Latinas: Madrigal v. Quilligan (1978)

 In the 1970s a group of Chicana women brought up a federal class action lawsuit against a hospital in Los Angeles County regarding their sterilizations.
 Women in the class were allegedly given false information regarding sterilization.
 The titular plaintiff, Dolores Madrigal, a Latina woman, was allegedly told several times by a medical professional that sterilization could be reversed.
 Other women involved in the case signed consent forms for their sterilizations because they were allegedly sedated or manipulated by doctors and medical staff.
 A common reason for forcing the sterilizations of these women was apparently the burden that their future children would be to "taxpayers".
 Many of the women did not discover that they had been sterilized until they visited a doctor.

 The judge deciding Madrigal held that it was a part of a doctor's practice to provide sterilizations to these women based upon their cultural backgrounds.
 The judge, Judge Curtis, stated in his ruling that miscommunication between the doctors and the women, rather than malice, resulted in the sterilizations.
 In the words of his final comment, the judge stated, "One can sympathize with them for their inability to communicate clearly, but one can hardly blame the doctors for relying on these indicia of consent which appeared to be unequivocal on their face and which are in constant use in the medical center."

 Further implications

 In 1979, the practice was abolished in California.
 It is estimated that approximately 20,000 women were sterilized in total.

-There have been talks in the California State Assembly to formally compensate the women who were involuntary sterilized.
+The 2021–22 state budget package included funding $7.5 million for the California Forced or Involuntary Sterilization Compensation Program legislation, to begin Jan.
+1, 2022, administered by the California Victim Compensation Board (CalVCB), for survivors of state-sponsored sterilization 1909 through 1979 and survivors of involuntary sterilizations in women's prisons after 1979 to ask about and apply for compensation (www.victims.ca.gov/fiscp or reach out to CalVCB at 800-777-9229 or fiscp@victims.ca.gov).
+Researchers estimated hundreds of Californians are alive who might hypothetically qualify before the December 2023 deadline, but reportedly as of early September 2023, only 101 applications had been approved, with seven cases closed as incomplete, and 339 denied.